Good things take time

 And this image looks like the apron just in front of the tower and terminal building.

 Well, that’s it folks!
 A piece of history, pity they didn’t make anything special of it.
 But it seems there were a lot’s of problems with the ground and properties.
-But this would be something for a “non aeronautical post”, which is not my case.
+But this would be something for a “non aeronautical post”, which is not the subject of my blog.

 Wish you safe flying!